Coronavirus Resources and FAQs

 A: Yes.
 The HHS Secretary is required to provide Medicare payment to FQHCs (including CHCs) for telehealth services provided to seniors and other Medicare beneficiaries.

-To protect census workers and the American people, the in-person visits to count Americans have been delayed until at least April 15th.
+To protect census workers and the American people, the in-person visits to count Americans have been delayed.
 Please remember that you can fill out the census online, or respond by phone in many different languages:

 - English: 844-330-2020